 And that’s the key issue, it’s to report those that are harming the site, meaning, you’ve received a manual spam action or penalty directly from google.

-So, the Disavow Tool allows reporting any link that might be influencing your website rankings that you did not organically obtain.
+So, the Google Disavow Tool allows reporting any link that might be influencing your website rankings that you did not organically obtain.
 You can flag those bad links to be ignored by Google.

 Why did the Disavow Tool get released?